|Where did Picasso live in Barcelona?|

 Where did Pablo Picasso live and work in Barcelona?
 Originally from Malaga, Picasso lived in Spain in his youth and then lived in France for the remainder of his life.

 Follow in the Barcelona footsteps of Pablo Ruiz Picasso and find out where Picasso lived in Barcelona

 Book Picasso walking tour online

-In 1986 they moved to Carrer de la Mercè 3 and Picasso worked in his first studio on Carrer de la Plata 4 which today is a 5 star boutique hotel Serras.
-In 1897 the cafe and restaurant Els Quatre Gats on the Carrer de Montsió 3 opened.
-This became a popular hang-out for Picasso and his artist friends.
-One of his first exhibitions was at Els Quatre Gats.
+In 1897 the Barcelona cafe and restaurant Els Quatre Gats opened on Carrer de Montsió 3.
+This cafe cbecame a popular hang-out for Picasso and his artist friends.
+One of Picasso's first exhibitions was at Els Quatre Gats.